luclib/CppBeginBeyond/CppMasterCheatsheet.md

 ```cpp
 cout << "Hello\tthere\nmy friend\n";
 ```

 ```
 Hello   there
 my friend
 ```

 Declared constants are the most popular way of declaring constants.
 If you try to change the error of a constant, you get a compiler error.

+## Signed vs Unsigned Data Types

+### Character Types

+In C++, there are three *distinct* character types:

+*`char`

+*`signed char`

+*`unsigned char`

+In general, `char` and `unsigned char` can be used to access raw memory occupied by other objects.

+The **`char`** data type is used to represent character types for text; it is the character type for character literals such as `a` or `0` (though in C, numbers must  be represented by the type `int`) that make up C-strings like `"Skadoosh"`

+> **Note**: a `char` can also work out as a number value, but it is unspecificed in the standard whether the value is signed or unsigned.
+For that reason, avoid character comparissons that go beyond the ASCII characters 0-127.

+If you plan to use character types as *numbers*, use:

+*`signed char` yields _at least_ the -127 to 127 range.

+*`unsigned char` yields _at least_ the 0 to 255 range.

+> "At least", because the C++ standard only gives the minimum range of values that each numeric type is required to cover. `sizeof(char)` is required to be 1 (i.e. one byte), but a byte could, in theory, be 32, for example bits.

+#### `char` vs `int`

+Both `char`and `int` can be used to represent string literals and numbers, the diffence is in the size in byte of the variable, and from there the different values the variable can hold.

+A `char` can accept all values between 0 and 127, inclusively, and it occupies exactly one byte (8 bits) of memory space.

+An `int` is required to be at least a 16 bits signed word, and to accept all values between -32767 and 32767, meaning that it can accpet all values from a char, whether the latter is signed or unsigned.

+To store purely characters in an `int` would be a waste of memory.

 ## Arrays and Vectors